mifirmware/mifirmware/README.md

 * You should use latest Python 3 release.

-First, you have to clone [this repo](https://github.com/ardadem/xiaomi-flashable-firmware-creator) in same folder with maker.
+First, you have to clone [this repo](https://github.com/ardadem/xiaomi-flashable-firmware-creator) in the same folder with maker.

-Second, you need some dependencies.
+Second, you need to some dependencies.
 You can install these via pip.

 ```
 pip install -r requirements.txt